Prarvy/TicTacToe/README.md

 # TicTacToe
 A Simple TicTacToe game in Python.

-Project Name: TicTacToe Game/n
+Project Name: TicTacToe Game
-Version: 1.0: Base version by author/n
+Version: 1.0: Base version by author
 Designed by Prakash Srinivasan ( username: Prarvy | e-mail: prarvy@gmail.com )

 This is created as part of Certified Professional in Python Programming.